Impact of Progressive Web Apps to Native Mobile Applications

 Remember: Service worker functionality is only available on pages that are accessed via HTTPS (http://localhost and equivalents will also work, to facilitate testing).

-To support add to homescreen feature, we need to create a manifest file.
+To support adding to the home screen feature, we need to create a manifest file.

 Add to Home Screen, sometimes referred to as the web app install prompt, makes it easy for users to install your Progressive Web App on their mobile or desktop device.
 After the user accepts the prompt, your PWA will be added to their launcher, and it will run like any other installed app.